bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

 ~{global~} ~{stratum~} to use them as a base set of passwd/group/shadow files:

 - {class="rcmd"}
-- cp -rp /etc/passwd /etc/group /etc/shadow $GLOBAL
+- cp -rp /etc/passwd /etc/group /etc/shadow $GLOBAL/etc/

 Or, alternatively, you can create a new set of these files (root password is "bedrock", be sure to change this later):